You’ve got big dreams but are scared of starting your own business.

 I tried ebay.
 Loved it, but I also know that I love to teach and help people so I couldn’t see myself only selling things on ebay for the rest of my life.

-In comes blogging.
-It’s perfect!
+In comes blogging and podcasting It’s perfect!
 I can help and teach moms how to navigate being a work-at-home mom while using my years of teaching experience and selling online to help me do that.

 If I would’ve stopped with Etsy, then I’d still be working my 9-5 job and just trying to make it through.
 But I kept trying until I found something that works for me.
 And I’m sure it will continue to change as I change.